bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 The [data logger] is built with the purpose of collecting the needed data and it's MIT licensed open source software written in Rust.

-We need to save the time transactions enter in the node's mempool, to be more efficient and precise we should not call only the RPC endpoints but listen to [ZMQ] events.
+We need to save the time transactions enter in the node's mempool, to be more efficient and precise we should not only call the RPC endpoints but listen to [ZMQ] events.
 Luckily just released bitcoin core 0.21.0 added a new [ZMQ] topic `zmqpubsequence` notifying mempool events (and block events).
 The logger is also listening to `zmqpubrawtx` and `zmqpubrawblock` topics, to make less RPC calls.

-We are not interested only in the timestamp of the transaction when enters the mempool, but more importantly, how many blocks will pass until this transaction is confirmed.
-In the final dataset this field is called `confirms_in` [^blocks target], if `confirms_in=1` it means the transaction is confirmed in the next block after it has been seen.
+We are not only interested in the timestamp of the transaction when it enters the mempool, but also how many blocks will pass until this transaction gets confirmed.
+In the final dataset this field is called `confirms_in` [^blocks target]; if `confirms_in=1` it means the transaction is confirmed in the next block after it has been seen.

 Another critical information is the `fee_rate` of the transaction, since the absolute fee value of the fee paid by a bitcoin transaction is not available nor derivable from only the transaction itself, we need the transaction's previous outputs values.

-All this information (apart from the moment the transaction enter in the mempool) is recoverable from the blockchain, however, querying the bitcoin node could take a while, and I want to be able to recreate the ML dataset fast [^fast] while iterating on the model training for example with different fields.
+All this information (apart from the moment the transaction enter in the mempool) is recoverable from the blockchain.
+However, querying the bitcoin node could take a while, and I want to be able to recreate the ML dataset fast [^fast] while iterating on the model training, for example with different fields.

-For these reasons, the logger is split into two parts, a process listening to the node which creates raw logs, and another process that uses this log to create the CSV dataset.
-Raw logs are self-contained, for example, they contain any previous transaction output values of relevant transactions, this causes some redundancy, but it's needed to recompute the dataset fast.
+For these reasons, the logger is split into two parts: a process listening to the node which creates raw logs and a second process that uses this logs to create the CSV dataset.
+Raw logs are self-contained, for example, they contain any previous transaction output values of relevant transactions, this causes some redundancy, but it's needed to recompute the dataset quickly.

 ![High level graph](/images/high-level-graph.svg)

 My logger instance started collecting data on the 18th of December 2020, and as of today (18th January 2020), raw logs are about 14GB.

-I expect and hope raw logs will be useful also for other projects, for example, to monitor transactions propagation or other works involving mempool data, I will share raw logs data through torrent soon.
+I expect and hope raw logs will be useful also for other projects, for example, to monitor transactions propagation or other works involving mempool data.
+I will share raw logs data through torrent soon.

 ## The dataset

 The [dataset] is publicly available (~400MB gzip compressed, ~1.6GB as plain CSV).

-The output of the model it's the fee rate, expressed in `[satoshi/vbytes]`.
+The output of the model is the fee rate, expressed in `[satoshi/vbytes]`.

 What about the inputs?
 In general we want two things:

 * Something that is correlated to the output, even with a non-linear relation.
-* It must be available in a light client, for example supposing to have the informations regarding the last 1000 blocks is considered too much.
+* It must be available to a light client, for example assuming to have the information regarding the last 1000 blocks is considered too much.

 We want to compare model results with another available estimation, thus we have also data to compute bitcoin core `estimatesmartfee` errors, but we are not going to use this data for the model.

 The dataset will contain only transactions with already confirmed inputs.
-To consider transactions with unconfirmed inputs the fee rate should be computed as a whole, for example if transaction `t2` has an unconfirmed input coming from `t1` outputs (`t1` has all confirmed inputs) and all unspent outputs, a unique fee rate of the two transactions is to consider.
+To consider transactions with unconfirmed inputs, the fee rate should be computed as a whole; for example if transaction `t2` has an unconfirmed input coming from `t1` outputs (`t1` has all confirmed inputs) and all unspent outputs, a unique fee rate of the two transactions is to consider.
 Supposing `f()` is the absolute fee and `w()` is transaction weight, the fee rate is `(f(t1)+f(t2))/(w(t1)+w(t2))`.
-At the moment the model simply discard this transactions for complexity reasons.
+At the moment the model simply discards these transactions for complexity reasons.

 For similar reasons there is the flag `parent_in_cpfp`.
-When a transaction has inputs confirmed (so it's not excluded by previous rule) but 1 or more of its output has been spent in the same block, `parent_in_cpfp` it's 1.
+When a transaction has inputs confirmed (so it's not excluded by the previous rule) but one or more of its output has been spent in the same block, `parent_in_cpfp` is 1.
-Transactions with `parent_in_cpfp=1` are included in the dataset but excluded by current model, since the miner considered a merged fee rate of the transactions group to build the block.
+Transactions with `parent_in_cpfp=1` are included in the dataset but excluded by current model, since the miner considered an overall fee rate of the transactions group to build the block.

 #### The mempool

-The most important information come from the mempool status, however, we cannot feed the model with a list of mempool transactions fee rate because this array has a variable length.
-To overcome this the mempool is converted in buckets which basically are counter of transactions with a fee rate in a specific range.
+The most important information come from the mempool status.
+However, we cannot feed the model with a list of mempool transactions fee rates because this array has a variable length.
+To overcome this the mempool is converted in buckets which are basically counters of transactions with a fee rate in a specific range.
 The mempool buckets array is defined by two parameters, the `percentage_increment` and the `array_max` value.
 Supposing to choose the mempool buckets array to have parameters `percentage_increment = 50%` and `array_max = 500.0 sat/vbytes` the buckets are like the following

 bucket | bucket min fee rate | bucket max fee rate